agb32/cosmadoc/docs/source/lustrelab.md

 - 20 object storage servers (OSSs)
   - Operating in HA pairs (manual failover)
+  - Dell PowerEdge servers
   - Each with 168x 16TB drives attached
-    - Two ME484 JBODs, accessed by each server in the pair
+    - Two Dell ME484 JBODs, accessed by each server in the pair
   - 7 object storage targets (OSTs) per OSS
     - Up to 14 during failover
   - ZFS

 ### /cosma7

+A 2.12.6 system comprised of:

 - 2 MDS
+  - Dell PowerEdge servers
-  - Shared Powerstore RAID controller
+  - Shared Dell Powerstore RAID controller
     - Providing one MDT per server
   - ldiskfs
 - 4 OSS
+  - Dell PowerEdge servers
   - Pair together for manual HA
-  - Each pair accessing a pair of ME5084 RAID controllers
+  - Each pair accessing a pair of Dell ME5084 RAID controllers
     - 84x 16TB drives in each controller
     - Providing 2 OSTs per server
   - ldiskfs

 ### /cosma5

+A 2.12.6 system comprised of:

 - 1 MDS/OSS
 - 1 OSS
+- Dell PowerEdge servers
 - 168 drives shared between them, 12TB
 - ZFS for OSTs and MDTs
   - MDTs are RAID1 with no HA

 ### /cosma6

-Repurposed hardware from the old /cosma6 storage
+A 2.16.1 system comprised of repurposed hardware from the old /cosma6 storage

 - 1 MDS
+  - Dell PowerEdge servers
   - And one cold spare
   - ldiskfs
 - 3 OSSs
+  - Dell PowerEdge servers
   - And one cold spare
   - ZFS
 - 3 ME484 JBODs